ppy/osu-wiki/news/2022/2022-05-26-project-loved-may-2022.md

 After over two years of dedicated captain-ship to Project Loved, this month ::Spectator::{ user=702598 } decided to step down from his role in osu!catch.
 Make sure there's no shortage of thanks going his way if you appreciated his work!

-Similarly, ::hypercyte::{ user=9155377 } spent nearly two years contributing his effort to Loved by correcting metadata of nominated maps, but recently retired from both here and the NAT. ::radar::{ user=7131099 } and [Yasuho](https://osu.ppy.sh/users/8458835) began work in the same area this month to fill the gap!
+Similarly, ::hypercyte::{ user=9155377 } spent nearly two years contributing his effort to Loved by correcting metadata of nominated maps, but recently retired from both here and the NAT. ::radar::{ user=7131099 } and ::Yasuho::{ user=8458835 } began work in the same area this month to fill the gap!

 Another development you may have been wondering about is that [survey Project Loved ran at the end of February](https://osu.ppy.sh/home/news/2022-02-27-project-loved-community-survey).
 While there are still no concrete plans made based on the results, [you can view those results on the Project Loved website](https://loved.sh/survey/community-feedback-february-2022).
 I'm still working on options for filtering and comparing the data there; if there's anything you have a hard time finding from the existing graphs, let me know in the `#osu-loved` channel of the [osu!dev Discord server](https://discord.gg/ppy).